Southgate, Spokane: History

-The northern tier of the neighborhood, from 44th Avenue north to 37th, was incorporated into the city of Spokane in 1907.
+The northern tier of the neighborhood, from 44th Avenue north to 37th Avenue, was incorporated into the City of Spokane in 1907.
 Subsequent annexations brought the areas from 44th to 50th Avenues into the city between 1958 and 1979.
 Piecemeal annexations continued to the south and east throughout the 1980s and continuing to as recently as 2016, expanding the neighborhood into its current size.
 Development has outpaced annexation, and the Southgate area transitions almost imperceptibly into unincorporated Spokane County to the south and east, with only arterials featuring signs delineating the city limits.

-Southgate has seen continued infill growth into the 21st century, along with the growth beyond its boundaries, such as in 2013 when ground was broken on a Target store at Palouse Highway and Regal and nearby multi-story apartment complexes.
+Southgate has seen continued infill growth into the 21st century, along with the growth beyond its boundaries, such as in 2013 when ground was broken on a Target store at Palouse Highway and Regal Street and nearby multi-story apartment complexes.
+In 2025, a 108,000 square foot Home Depot store opened on the former Shopko property at 44th Avenue and Regal Street.

 Geography

-Southgate is, as the name suggests, situated along the southern edge of the city of Spokane.
+Southgate is, as the name suggests, situated along the southern edge of the City of Spokane.
 Its southern and eastern boundaries also serve as the city limits.
 37th Avenue makes up the entire northern border, separating it from Lincoln Heights.
 Perry Street serves as the entire western border, across which lies the Comstock neighborhood.
-53rd Avenue constitutes most of the southern border, though from Freya it zig-zags to the northeast until reaching 37th Avenue.
-Beyond 53rd and the zig-zag boundary lie unincorporated areas of Spokane County including Glenrose.
+53rd Avenue constitutes most of the southern border, though from Freya Street it zig-zags to the northeast until reaching 37th Avenue.
+Beyond 53rd Avenue and the zig-zag boundary lie unincorporated areas of Spokane County including Glenrose.

 Though it is located in the broader South Hill area of Spokane, Southgate itself is relatively flat.
 The South Hill takes its name from the steep relief of the hill as it climbs up from the Spokane Valley floor at Downtown Spokane in the north.
 Southgate, like the Comstock neighborhood to its west, are located beyond the crest of the hill.
 Here, the land is at the same relative elevation as the broader, surrounding Columbia Plateau.
 Elevations rise rapidly to the east and southeast, however, as Southgate and the South Hill give way to Krell Hill, the southernmost peak of the Selkirk Mountains, which begins to rise dramatically within a mile distance from the neighborhood.